Beverly Hills real estate agent accused of burglarizing homes of celebrities including Usher and Adam Lambert

 The men have been charged with money laundering, first-degree residential burglary, identity theft, conspiracy to commit burglary and conspiracy to commit money laundering, prosecutor said.

 Yaselli, 32, is expected to be arraigned Friday.
-It wasn't clear if Yaselli is being represented by an attorney.
+It wasn't clear whether Yaselli is being represented by an attorney.

 Ackerman, 33, pleaded not guilty at his arraignment on Monday and had his bail set at $1.2 million.

 Ackerman was arrested in connection with burglaries last year, but was released four days later, according to CNN affiliate KTLA.
-His attorney Gary Kaufman said in a statement to KTLA that prosecutors do not have a better case against him now.
+His attorney, Gary Kaufman, said in a statement that prosecutors do not have a better case against him now.

 Both face a maximum sentence of 31 years and eight months in state prison if convicted.
 A preliminary hearing for Ackerman is scheduled for October 3.